-MFS 2.5B MFS 3.5B
+MFS 2.5C MFS 3.5C

-♠ WARNING
+WARNING:

-California Proposition 65
+This product can expose you to chemicals including gasoline engine exhaust, which is known to the State of California to cause cancer, and carbon monoxide, which is known to the State of California to cause birth defects or other reproductive harm.

-Operating, servicing and maintaining an outboard motor can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-To minimize exposure, avoid breathing exhaust, do not idle the engine except as necessary, service your outboard motor in a well-ventilated area and wear gloves or wash your hands frequently when servicing your outboard motor.
-For more information go to www.
-P65Warnings.ca.gov..
+For more information go to www.p65warnings.ca.gov.

-♠ READ THIS MANUAL BEFORE USING THE OUTBOARD MOTOR.
+▲ READ THIS MANUAL BEFORE USING THE OUTBOARD MOTOR.
 FAILURE TO FOLLOW THE INSTRUCTIONS AND SAFETY PRECAUTIONS IN THIS MANUAL CAN RESULT IN SERIOUS INJURY OR DEATH.
 KEEP THIS MANUAL IN A SAFE LOCATION FOR FUTURE REFERENCE.

-Copyright © 2018 Tohatsu Corporation.
+Copyright © 2019 Tohatsu Corporation.
 All rights reserved.
 No part of this manual may be reproduced or transmitted in any from or by any means without the express written permission of Tohatsu Corporation.